 Transformers Toy Galleries

-Click the link or image above to view the Perfect Choice Cheetas toy gallery.
+Click the link or image above to view the Silverstreak toy gallery.
 The gallery contains 34 images of this figure for your viewing pleasure.

 Transformers related trademarks filed with the USPTO

-Hasbro Inc submitted a trademark application for STRONGARM with the USPTO on the Thursday, 24th April 2014.
-The mark was submitted within the category Toy action figures, toy vehicles and toy robots convertible into other visual forms and currently has as status of A Sections 8 and 15 combined declaration has been accepted and acknowledged..
+Hasbro Inc submitted a trademark application for ROBOT RESCUE with the USPTO on the Wednesday, 19th March 2003.
+The mark was submitted within the category toy action figures, toy vehicles and toy robots convertible into other visual toy forms and accessories for use therewith and currently has as status of Abandoned because the applicant failed to respond or filed a late response to an Office action.
+To view all documents in this file, click on the Trademark Document Retrieval link at the top of this page..

 Transformers Cartoon Series